Kelerchian/vaettir/vaettir-react/README.md

 };
 ```

-React components can receive unowned agents and subscribe to its changes by calling `VaettirReact.use`--effectively sharing exposed APis with the agent's owner.
+React components can receive an agent from its props--an unowned agent.
+Calling `VaettirReact.use(agent)` will make the React component re-render when the agent signals a change.

 ```tsx
 import * as React from "react";